How to Avoid 5 Common Work At Home Scams

 The problem is that some MLM businesses are just pyramid schemes, frauds where the products and services only exist to make the opportunity look legitimate.
 The scam is that only the people at the top of the pyramid make money.
 Everyone else is just a bagholder.

 Pyramid schemes are illegal in Canada and in many American states.
-See Is It MLM or a Pyramid Scheme? for more on how to tell the difference between the two and protect yourself.
+Learn the difference between a MLM and Pyramid Scheme to help protect yourself.

 These are just five of the most common work at home scams.
 There are many, many more, often masquerading as business opportunities.
 Internet-related business opportunities are just the latest flavor of these work at home scams promising big money for little work or investment.
 Whenever you read a business opportunity or work at home ad, stop and ask yourself: